jacobslusser/JwtAuthRenewWebApi/README.md

 # JwtAuthRenewWebApi

-A sample for adding JWT authentication and sliding expiration support in Web API 2.
+A sample project for adding JWT authentication and sliding expiration support in Web API 2.

+### Background

+I like JWT.
+I think it is a simple and elegant solution for authenticating REST / AJAX / Web API calls.
+For some time now I've been urging my coworkers to switch our single-page-application (SPA) websites to use JWT for authentication instead of cookies.

+For those unfamiliar with it, however, it can be confusing and even difficult to integrate into their new / existing projects.
+This sample project is meant to illustrate that it is in fact quite easy.

 ### Project Status

-The important parts are there.
-What remains is to do is complete the documentation.
+**Done!** Just follow the instructions below for downloading and running the sample project and read the linked documentation if you want a better understanding of how it all works.

 ## Features